sweet-js/sweet-core/index.md

     m (1);
     m (1, 2);

+Rules are matched in-order and the first one to match the pattern will be used.

-And macros can call themselves.
+And macros can be recursively defined:

     macro m {
       rule { ($base) } => { [$base] }